 Derivatives Risk.
 Derivatives are financial instruments, such as swaps, futures, forwards, structured notes and options, whose values are based on the value of one or more reference assets, such as a security, asset, currency, interest rate or index.
 Derivatives involve risks different from, and possibly greater than, the risks associated with investing directly in securities and other more traditional investments.
 For example, derivatives involve the risk of mispricing or improper valuation and the risk that changes in the value of a derivative may not correlate perfectly with the reference asset(s).
-Derivative transactions can create investment leverage, which implicates risks greater than those associated with investing directly in a reference asset, because a small investment in a derivative can result in a large impact on the Fund and may cause the Fund to be more volatile.
+Derivative transactions can create investment leverage, may be highly volatile and the Fund could lose more than the amount it invests.